 Drone thrust to weight ratio

-Before you are able to determine the optimal thrust of the drone motor, you need to pick one more important parameter: the thrust to weight ratio.
+Before you can determine the optimal thrust of the drone motor, you need to pick one more important parameter: the thrust to weight ratio.

 Manufacturers of drone motors express the thrust in grams or ounces.
-This is the weight that one motor is able to lift off the ground.
-It doesn't mean, though, that a thrust equal to the weight of the drone is sufficient!
-In most cases, you should plan for a 2:1 thrust to weight ratio, to allow your drone to hover at just half throttle.
+This is the weight that one motor can lift off the ground.
+It doesn't mean, though, that a thrust equal to the drone's weight is sufficient!
+In most cases, you should plan for a 2:1 thrust-to-weight ratio to allow your drone to hover at just half throttle.

 Calculating the motor thrust: an example

-Now that you know the weight of your drone of the preferred thrust to weight ratio for your flying style, you can finally determine the perfect motors for your drone.
+Now that you know your drone's weight and preferred thrust-to-weight ratio for your flying style, you can finally determine the perfect motors for your drone.
 To do it, follow the steps below:

 Enter the weight of your drone into the appropriate boxes.
-We will analyze a drone that has a body weighing 500 grams, and a 4S LiPo battery weighing 150 grams.
+We will analyze a drone with a body weighing 500 grams and a 4S LiPo battery weighing 150 grams.
 Additionally, we want to attach an FPV camera that puts an additional 50 grams on our drone.

-Pick the thrust to weight ratio.
-Let's assume we just begun to learn shooting FPV videos, and a ratio of 3:1 will be sufficient.
+Pick the thrust-to-weight ratio.
+Let's assume we have just begun learning to shoot FPV videos, and a ratio of 3:1 will be sufficient.

 Determine the number of motors in your drone.
 We're building a quadcopter, so we will keep the default value of four.